AlexGustafsson/clabbe/README.md

 export DISCORD_BOT_TOKEN="xxx"
 ```

+See `config.yaml` for an example config file, with the default values set.

-The bot can then be started on the host or using Docker.
+The bot can be started on the host or using Docker.

 ```shell
 ./bot --config ./config